Australia & New Zealand

 In retirement, Don works for Twin Cities Public Television, appearing as Mark Twain in a one-man show with the chorale ensemble VocalEssence.
 He led the team that raised $24.5 million as the capital campaign chair for the Washburn Center for Children.

 Don and his wife Barbara previously hosted several Holiday Vacations tours.
-Join them and other WCCO® Television viewers on this fabulous trip of a lifetime.
+They invite you to join them and WCCO Television viewers on this wonderful vacation!

 You can earn a $100 Travel Show Credit good for your trip with Holiday Vacations by simply clicking the photo or the button below and watching the online travel show!
 The show is about 10 minutes long and at the end, you’ll have the ability to submit and receive your credit to be applied to this or any Holiday Vacations tour.